KernelTuner/kernel_launcher/README.md

 ### Builder-based API
 Below shows an example of the `KernelBuilder`-based API.
-This offers more flexiblity than the pragma-based API, but is also more verbose:
+This offers more flexibility than the pragma-based API, but is also more verbose:

 **kernel.cu**
 ```cpp